Col-E/Code2HTML/README.md

 # Java2HTML

-A JavaFX app for converting java to HTML.
+A JavaFX app for converting Java _(Or a user specified language)_ to HTML.
 Paste source code into the top-left panel and the HTML will show in the top-right, with a preview at the bottom.
 The CSS and _optional JS_ are available in the other tabs in the top-right.
+Updating the CSS and JS will display live updates in the preview area.

 ### Top-Left tabs:

 * **HTML**: The HTML output.
 * **CSS**: The CSS code that styles the HTML span tags.
 * **JS**: Optional JS for manual inclusion of collapse-sections.
-* **Configuration**: List of Regex groups.
-If you want to add your own expressions, the option is there.
-Doing so will automatically generate a CSS entry for your expression's identifying name.
+* **Configuration**: List of Regex groups for the currently loaded language.

 While the JS is not necessary it allows you to make portions of the code collapseable.